lstbl/DENV_cleavage_predictor/README.md

 SVM (scikit-learn): RBF kernel with C=5.0 (defaults visible in code).

-Evaluation: accuracy/precision and ROC-style diagnostics are computed during training/testing--essentially perfect performance on training data.
+Evaluation: accuracy/precision and ROC-style diagnostics are computed during training/testing--essentially perfect performance on training data for the current study (discussed in manuscript).

 Scoring & Ranking: the notebook scores all candidate 8-mers (from a filtered human proteome), aggregates across runs, and reports ranks from both NN and SVM.
 Predefined sets of experimentally tested positives/negatives are highlighted in the final scatter/rank views.

+##Runtime
+Neural net runtime:
+- on a consumer-grade NVIDIA GeForce RTX 3090 NN training takes ~10 sec per iteration (~16m to run 100 iterations for NN model)
+- on CPU (Intel i7 2.2 GHz) takes ~180s per iteration (~5h to complete 100 iterations)

+SVM runtime:
+- on a consumer-grade NVIDIA GeForce RTX 3090 NN training takes ~3 sec per iteration (~5m to run 100 iterations for NN model)
+- on CPU (Intel i7 2.2 GHz) takes ~10s per iteration (~16m to complete 100 iterations)

+For the current study, the results are not significantly impacted by reducing the number of iterations.
+This can be tried if the runtime is too burdensome for an exploratory analysis (change the value for the `Niter` parameter)

 ##Reproducibility tips
--Training uses stochastic elements; results and ranks will vary slightly between runs.
+-Training uses stochastic elements; results and ranks will vary slightly between runs (note pre-loaded models differ slightly from the model used to produce TableS1)
--For deterministic reruns, set a seed (where applicable) before training.
+-For deterministic reruns, set a seed (e.g.
+`
+    seed_value = 42
+    np.random.seed(seed_value)  # Seed NumPy's RNG
+    random.seed(seed_value)    # Seed Python's built-in random module torch.manual_seed(seed_value) # Seed PyTorch's CPU RNG
+`
+where applicable) before training.

 #Citation